What is Occupational Therapy (OT)?

 Occupational Therapy Treatment-

 Occupational therapy treatment (intervention) is based on functional activities.
 An effective treatment plan is possible if the therapist has made a thorough and careful assessment.
 The occupational therapy treatment plan includes long and short-term treatment objectives and method based on identified problems.
 The occupational therapist selects one or more frame of reference or treatment approach for the guidelines and clinical reasoning of the treatment plan.
-Generally, occupational therapist uses three treatment approaches;
+Generally, the occupational therapist uses three treatment approaches;

 1. Biomechanical Approach – the biomechanical approach is most appropriate for patients who have orthopedic disorders, but whose central nervous system is intact.
 Examples of biomechanical treatments are – therapeutic exercise, orthotics, physical agent modalities, functional activities.